jules2689/trudeau/trudeau/2020-04-20/q_a.md

 ---

 **Question**:
-Mr. Prime Minister, conservative leader Andrew scheer accused you of being inflexible about the number of sittings in parliament.
+Mr. Prime Minister, conservative leader Andrew schemer accused you of being inflexible about the number of sittings in parliament.
 I wonder if there's any room fora compromise, two sittings per week, given that moving forward may be preferable to no deal at all?